muhammadibrahim313/GRIT/README.md

-# 🚀 GRIT - Get Ready for IT
+# 🚀 GRIT - Growth through Rigorous Iterative Training

 > **Your Complete Path from Zero to Data Science Pro** 🎯